 I have mentioned before how in 2000 I coined the phrase 'litigate to mitigate' for cases where the prosecution is unwilling to negotiate a reasonable pretrial agreement offer or alternative resolution of charges.
 A litigate-2-mitigate case also has an element of jury nullification at times.
 BAH/entitlements fraud cases often fall in the litigate-2-mitigate category.
 So here is what happened recently in a case.

 The client was accused of stealing almost $50K in BAH monies along with failing to support the dependents, lying to investigators and various other military-related offenses.
 The money was paid back.
 The defense was crafted around the affirmative defense of an Honest Mistake and an Honest and Reasonable Mistake as to some of the other allegations.
 After the findings were in, the client was found guilty of the BAH fraud and some of the lies to investigators in a military judge alone trial.
 However, the value of litigating the case became clear in the sentence: 45 days of confinement and a reduction in grade from E-6 to E-4.
 The benefit to the client is that no punitive discharge was given, thus, there is a chance to retire for this retirement eligible client.
 (Note, by statute, any retirement grade, and pay will be based on the rank at retirement and the amount of the last pay-check.)
-We have also recently negotiated a special court-martial for an NCO also accused of BAH fraud and a GOMOR for another NCO.
-(Note, these results are not always possible in every BAH or travel fraud case, every case has different facts which can mean a different result.)
+We have also recently negotiated a special court-martial for an NCO also accused of BAH fraud and a GOMOR for another NCO. (

 Another vindictive soon to be ex-spouse who lost custody of the children